mbotos/CaseMemo/README.md

 1. File > Workspace > Other > Browse to the CaseMemo directory you cloned from Git
 2. Window > Open Perspective > Force.com > Force.com
-3. File > New Force.com Project > Enter credentials > None
+3. File > New Force.com Project > Name "Salesforce" > Enter credentials > None
 4. Right-click the src node of the file tree > Force.com > Save to Server > Yes

 The iOS code is commented in steps; searching for "STEP 1" will list the relevant comments.